June 4, 2004

 In Today's Reading:

-Genealogy of Ezra's companions; Ezra proclaims a fast; treasures delivered to the priests; Ezra's prayer
+Genealogy of Ezra's companions; Ezra proclaims a fast; treasures delivered to the priests; Ezra's prayer and confession

 Ezra knew the Scriptures and decided to be responsible for leading perhaps five thousand men, women, and children on the treacherous, possibly 800-mile journey from Babylon to Jerusalem.
 Added to this was the responsibility for priceless treasures of silver . . . gold, and the vessels . . . of the House of our God, which the king . . . had offered (Ezra 8:25).
 Ezra was also aware of the danger of bandits who could murder and plunder.
 The people would face physical and emotional hardships as well.